cascadiajs/cascadiajs-2022/src/views/content/travel.md

 ### Flying in to RDM

 If you plan on flying, the closest airport to Sunriver with is RDM.
-Sunriver Resort is roughly 40 minutes from the airport, so we will organize shuttle buses to pick folks up from RDM on August 30th and bring them to Sunriver Resort and return folks to RDM following the Farewell Brunch on Sept 2.
+Sunriver Resort is roughly 40 minutes from the airport, so we will organize a FREE shuttle bus to pick folks up from RDM on August 30th and bring them to Sunriver Resort and return folks to RDM following the Farewell Brunch on Sept 2.

 NOTE: Alaska Airlines cancelled the only direct flight between PDX and RDM.
 There are plans to restore this service, but probably not in time for the conference.
 So if your plan was to fly from Portland, please consider the shuttle option or plan to drive.